-This document describes the procedure for verifying the performance of compression-cycle vaccine refrigerators or combined vaccine refrigerator and water-pack freezers directly powered by a solar electric system.
-No battery is used to power the compressor, but a battery may be included for ancillary purposes such as fan operation, instrumentation and control.
+This document describes the procedure for verifying the performance of compression-cycle vaccine refrigerators or combined refrigerator and water-pack freezers powered by a solar electric system, with rechargeable batteries.
 A product that passes the relevant tests will be pre-qualified with a specific temperature zone designation and a minimum ambient temperature rating.
 Manufacturers can offer a product for testing at one or more of the three temperature zones.
 If testing is carried out for more than one zone, the full range of tests described in this document must be carried out for the hottest temperature zone selected.
-When testing for the selected lower temperature zones, the following tests may optionally be omitted: water-pack freezing and power consumption; holdover time; compressor starting; minimum rated ambient temperature and autonomy.
+When testing for the selected lower temperature zones, the following tests may optionally be omitted: water-pack freezing and power consumption; holdover time; compressor starting and minimum rated ambient temperature.